for Veterans and the Public

 - Type of Drug: Fixed-Dose Combination

-Fixed-dose combinations combine the most commonly prescribed doses of several medications into 1 pill.
+- Fixed-dose combinations include several medications in 1 pill.

 Bring a printout of this page to discuss with your doctor during your next visit.
 List your questions at the bottom of the page.

 AZT 300 mg + lamivudine (3TC, Epivir) 150 mg in a single tablet